KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 ![STEM outreach with students](outreach_petree_2019.jpg)

 ### Girls and Boys Club Science Hour
 In July of 2019, I designed and ran an hour long introduction to Biomedical Engineering for the Winston-Salem Boys & Girls Club in collaboration with our university's scientific communication group, Wake Up To Science.
 We guided the kids through designing and building a functional biomechanical arm in order to show them how engineering can be used to make devices, like prosthetics, that help individuals in need.
-Guest speaker, [Rayonna Gordon](https://www.linkedin.com/in/rayonna-gordon/) (pictured below) also led an active discussion with them on the applicability of biomedical engineering to helping low-resource communities worldwide.
+Guest speaker, [Rayonna Gordon](https://www.linkedin.com/in/rayonna-gordon/) (pictured below) also led an active discussion with them on the applicability of biomedical engineering to helping communities worldwide.

 ![Making Biomechanical Arms with young students](biomechanical_arm_2019.jpg)